hubject/opcp/OPCP-1.0.0/docs/components/webhook-service.md

 # Webhook Notification Service

-Listen for relevant events within the ecosystem so your backend can automatically trigger reactions.
+PnC Ecosystem Operator uses webhooks so when some event happens in our ecosystem your backend system is notified, being able to automatically trigger reactions.

-PnC Ecosystem Operators use webhooks to notify client backend-system when some event happens in our ecosystem.
 Webhooks are particularly useful for asynchronous events like when a `contract created` or `root certificate expired`.

 The following figure provides a high level overview on the interface concept of the webhook service.
 The service is subscribed to all relevant events within the ecosystem.
 The partners can register at the webhook service to observe assets in the ecosystem.
 Relevant events from the other ecosystem components are collected by the callback service and forwarded to the partners system.